-I’ve lived in Wandsworth for 25 years.
-I brought up my four children here and managed a local community centre for the past three years.
-I ran projects for older people, youth services and families.
+I’ve lived in Wandsworth for 25 years and I brought up my four children here.
+I also managed a local community centre here before becoming an MP, where I ran projects for older people, youth services and families.

-I first got into local politics when the Council shut down my local children’s centre and Tescos nearly shut down my local pub.
-I led local campaigns, got angry about decisions that were being made, decided to stand to be a Wandsworth Labour councillor and was elected in 2014.
+I first got into local politics when the Council shut down my local children’s centre, and Tescos nearly shut down my local pub.
+I led local campaigns, got angry about decisions, and decided to stand to be a Wandsworth Labour councillor – I was elected in Bedford ward in 2014.

 For 25 years, I have led international environmental and poverty campaigns with Christian Aid, Water Aid and communities around the world.
 In my twenties, I worked in Bosnia during the war and rebuilt villages – this gave me a determination to get things done that I’ve never lost.